rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

 * get the length of the list
 * add a new element at the front
 * add a new element at the end
+* find an element in the list
+* add a new element after a found element
+* remove an element in the list
 * remove the first element in the list
 * remove the last element in the list
-* find an element in the list
-* add a new element after a found element
-* remove a found element in the list
 * do something with each value in order

 Implementation